 Advanced Placement Policies and Language Requirement

 A student entering Wellesley must have an Advanced Placement score of 5 or an SAT II score of 690 to satisfy the foreign language requirement.
-The Wellesley College language requirement is normally met with the completion of either FREN 201-202 or FREN 203.
-Students who present an AP score of 3 or an SAT II score between 600–640 can satisfy the requirement by taking FREN 205.
-Students who present an AP score of 4 or an SAT II score between 650–680 can satisfy the requirement by taking one of the following courses: FREN 206, 207, 208 or 209.
-All incoming students are required to take the placement test.
-Any discrepancy between a student’s AP score and her score on the departmental placement test will be resolved by the placement committee.
-Any student who takes a language course at another institution and would like college credit must have permission in advance and take the French placement test upon her return to verify she has attained the required level.
+The Wellesley College language requirement can be met with the completion of either the FREN 201-FREN 202 sequence or FREN 203.
+Students who place higher than FREN 202, can satisfy the requirement by taking one course above FREN 202.
+All incoming students who have taken French are required to take the department's placement test prior to registering for French department courses.
+Any student who takes a language course at another institution and would like college credit must obtain permission in advance and take the French placement test upon her return to verify she has attained the required level.

 All our students, majors and non-majors alike, are encouraged to spend a year or semester abroad in France or a francophone country as a way of deepening their academic learning with real-time experience.
 A student who has mastered enough French to enter sympathetically into the language’s many cultures is likely to be more complexly understanding, more subtly perceptive, more keenly articulate and more expansively communicative than her neighbor who has not.
 To move within more than one frame of cultural reference and to have French sounds and songs and bilingual jokes in one’s head are deep intellectual pleasures.
 They are also highly useful tools in the real world because they foster the ability to see reality from the standpoint of others as well as from one’s own.
 In an age of globalization this is a valuable skill—in diplomacy, business, politics, and of course in human relations.
 The department also has funds to support a limited number of summer internships in France or francophone countries.
 The department encourages those students who cannot spend a semester abroad to participate in the department’s Wintersession course in Paris.